CDP Home Page

-Composers Desktop Project Limited:
+Composers Desktop Project Ltd. a Social Enterprise

-Free Download of the Core Sound Transformation Software
+Free Download: CDP Core Sound Transformation Software

 - Interview with Trevor Wishart, key creative programmer for CDP.
 He was awarded the Giga-Herz grand prize in 2008, and is here interviewed by ZKM Radio.

-CDP: The Composers' Desktop Project Limited, a social enterprise
+- CDP: The Composers' Desktop Project Limited, a social enterprise

 The official name of CDP is now 'Composers Desktop Project Ltd' and it has a bespoke Articles that define it as a social enterprise.
 It is registered at Companies House, company number 8733839.
 The Directors are listed on the Contacts page.